1

 How much do healthcare emt jobs pay per hour?

-What are some common challenges EMTs face during their shifts and how can they prepare for them?
+What challenges do healthcare EMTs face during their shifts and how can they prepare?

 EMTs often encounter unpredictable and high-stress situations, such as responding to multiple emergencies back-to-back or dealing with emotionally charged scenes.
 Physical demands, such as lifting patients and working long hours, are also common.
 To prepare, EMTs benefit from regular physical fitness, ongoing training, and strong communication skills to coordinate effectively with partners and hospital staff.
 Building resilience and practicing self-care are essential for long-term success in this fast-paced role.